polotno-project/polotno-site/docs/store.md

 Prepare the font to use on the webpage.
 Text elements inside `<Workarea>` will use this function automatically.
 But it can be useful if you want to show a list of fonts somewhere in the UI.
-`store.loadFond(name)` function will add font to the webpage, so the browser can render correct font.
+`store.loadFont(name)` function will add font to the webpage, so the browser can render correct font.